minsik-ai/minsik-ai.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I'm incoming Stanford Masters of Computer Science student.
+Hello, I'm an incoming Stanford Masters of Computer Science student.

 My areas of interest are representation learning, information retrieval, dialogue research and text generation with Large Language Models.